 - Groundwater Resources Association of California, Member and Co-Chair of Education Committee

-- State Bar of California, Litigation and Environmental Law Sections, Member
+- California Lawyers Association, Litigation and Environmental Law Sections, Member

-- Western Water Law and Policy Reporter, Editorial Board and Monthly Article Contributor
+- California Water Law and Policy Reporter, Editorial Board and Monthly Article Contributor

-- Supporter of military and veteran organizations and fundraising events
+- Supporter of first responder, military, and veteran organizations and fundraising events